Lincerossa/notes/day5.md

 # Proxy (another tip)

 ## Intro
-Sometimes it takes a while to prevent your application for breaking when it comes to accessing many objects and theirs properties!
+Sometimes it takes a while to prevent your application from breaking when it comes to accessing many objects and theirs properties!

 ## Problem

-* example of the situation:
+* This is an example of the situation I want to avoid

 ```
 	const people = contry &&